Fast Distributed PageRank Computation: A Faster Distributed Algorithm (for Undirected Graphs)

-In the second phase, starting at source node $s$, we `stitch' some of the $\lambda$-length walks prepared in first phase (note that we do this for every node $v$ in parallel as we want to perform $\Theta(\log n)$ walks from each node).
-The algorithm starts from $s$ and randomly picks one coupon distributed from $s$ in Phase 1.
-We now discuss how to sample one such coupon randomly and go to the destination vertex of that coupon.
-One simple way to do this is as follows: In the end of Phase 1, each node $v$ knows the destination node's ID of its $d(v)\eta$ short walks (or coupons).
-When a coupon needs to be sampled, node $s$ chooses a random coupon number (from the unused set of coupons) and informs the destination node (which will be the next stitching point) holding the coupon $C$ (by direct communication, since $s$ knows the ID of the destination node at the end of the first phase).
+In the second phase, starting at source node $s$, we `stitch' some of the $\lambda$-length walks prepared in first phase.
+Note that we do this for every node $v$ in parallel as we want to perform $\Theta(\log n)$ walks from each node.
+The algorithm starts from $s$ and samples one coupon distributed from $s$ in Phase 1.
+In the end of Phase 1, each node $v$ knows the destination node's ID of its $d(v)\eta$ short walks (or coupons).
+When a coupon needs to be sampled, node $s$ chooses a coupon number sequentially (in order of the coupon IDs) from the unused set of coupons and informs the destination node (which will be the next stitching point) holding the coupon $C$ by direct communication, since $s$ knows the ID of the destination node at the end of the first phase.
 Let $C$ be the sampled coupon and $v$ be the destination node of $C$.
-The source $s$ then sends a `token' to $v$ and $s$ deletes the coupon $C$ (so that $C$ will not be sampled again next time at $s$, otherwise, randomness will be destroyed).
+The source $s$ then sends a `token' to $v$ and $s$ deletes the coupon $C$ so that $C$ will not be sampled again next time at $s$.
+This is because our goal is to produce independent random walks of a given length, so naturally we do not reuse the same short walks, or in other words, this will preserve randomness when we concatenate short walks.
 The process then repeats.
-That is, the node $v$ currently holding the token samples one of the coupons it distributed in Phase 1 and forwards the token to the destination of the sampled coupon, say $v'$.
-Nodes $v, v'$ are called `connectors' --- they are the endpoints of the short walks that are stitched.
-A crucial observation is that the walk of length $\lambda$ used to distribute the corresponding coupons from $s$ to $v$ and from $v$ to $v'$ are independent random walks.
+That is, the node $v$ currently holding the token samples one of the coupons it distributed in Phase 1 and forwards the token to the destination of the sampled coupon, say $u$.
+Nodes $v, u$ are called `connectors' --- they are the endpoints of the short walks that are stitched.
+A crucial observation is that the walk of length $\lambda$ used to distribute the corresponding coupons from $s$ to $v$ and from $v$ to $u$ are independent random walks.
 Therefore, we can stitch them to get a random walk of length $2\lambda$.
 We therefore can generate a random walk of length $3\lambda, 4\lambda, \ldots$ by repeating this process.
-We do this until we have completed a length of at least $(\log n/\eps - \lambda)$.
+We do this until we have completed a length of at least $\big( O(\log n/\eps) - \lambda \big)$.
 Then, we complete the rest of the walk by doing the naive random walk algorithm.
-We show that Phase 2 finishes in $O(\frac{\log n}{\lambda \eps})$ rounds with high probability (cf. Lemma \ref{lem:phase2}).

-In the third phase we count the number of visits of all the random walks to a node.
-As we have discussed, we have to create many short walks of length $\lambda$ from each node.
-All short walks may not be used to make the long walk of length $\log n/\eps$.
-We show a technique to count all the used short walks' visits to different nodes.
-Remember that after completion of Phase 2, all the $\Theta(n\log n)$
+Note that in the beginning of Phase~2, we first